asengupta/avishek.net/_posts/2022-11-27-pytorch-guide-part-1.md

 We will assume you have already installed Python and PyTorch; we'll not get into those details.
 The progression for this post will be as follows:

 - One Neuron, One Input, No Bias, No Activation Function
-- One Neuron, One Input, No Bias, RelU Activation Function
+- One Neuron, One Input, No Bias, ReLU Activation Function
-- One Neuron, One Input, No Bias, Leaky RelU Activation Function
+- One Neuron, One Input, No Bias, Leaky ReLU Activation Function
-- One Neuron, One Input with Bias, Leaky RelU Activation Function
+- One Neuron, One Input with Bias, Leaky ReLU Activation Function
-- One Neuron, Multiple Inputs with Bias, Leaky RelU Activation Function
+- One Neuron, Multiple Inputs with Bias, Leaky ReLU Activation Function
-- Multiple Neurons, Multiple Inputs with Bias, Leaky RelU Activation Function
+- Multiple Neurons, Multiple Inputs with Bias, Leaky ReLU Activation Function
-- Multiple Neurons, One Hidden Layer, Multiple Inputs with Bias, Leaky RelU Activation Function
+- Multiple Neurons, One Hidden Layer, Multiple Inputs with Bias, Leaky ReLU Activation Function

-Each of these build atop the previous one, with incremental changes
+Each of these build atop the previous one, with incremental changes.

-### One Neuron, One Input, No Bias, No Activation Function
+### 1. One Neuron, One Input, No Bias, No Activation Function

 This is the simplest setup one can imagine.
 We've stripped away every possible piece we could: the resulting thing is a neuron -- barely.
 At this point, we are literally solving a multiplication problem: it could not get any simpler.

+The architecture we are aiming for is like so:

 ![One Neuron, One Input, No Bias, No Activation Function](/assets/images/ann-1-ip-no-bias-no-activation.png)